 Skip to content

-How Much Does It Cost to Run Infrared Heater?
+How Much Does It Cost to Run an Infrared Heater?

 Infrared heats people and objects directly, which feels warmer faster — but the panel still draws standard resistance-heater watts.
 At the US-average rate of 16.5¢/kWh, running an infrared heater costs about $37.60/month ($451.14/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.